 Since then, he said the agency has shrugged off his repeated attempts to bring these problems to light.

 “Establishments continue to produce products that are bought and consumed by Americans with the USDA seal when, in reality, little to no inspection has occurred at all,” Rothell wrote.
 “I don’t feel like I’m crying wolf here.
 I’ve been in this agency for a long time, seen the best of the best and the worst of the worst.
 How we are protecting the consumer right now is lacking.”

-A January 2019 report from the Public Information Research Group, a non-partisan federation of nonprofit organizations in the United States and Canada, found that since 2013 the most dangerous kind of meat and poultry recalls — Class 1 — have increased by more than 80 percent.
+A January 2019 report from the Public Interest Research Group, a non-partisan federation of nonprofit organizations in the United States and Canada, found that since 2013 the most dangerous kind of meat and poultry recalls — Class 1 — have increased by more than 80 percent.
 This accounts for the vast majority of the 10 percent increase in total food recalls over that same period, according to USDA data.